curityio/mcp-authorization-secured-api/README.md

 These measures help to mitigate risks of releasing access tokens to AI agents:

 - The MCP client is unable to read any access token claims.
-- The token has a limited scope and read-only access.
-- The token is short-lived and no refresh token is issued.
+- The MCP client's access token is short-lived with a limited scope.
+- The MCP client does not receive a refresh token.

-The [Kong API gateway routes](apigateway/kong.yml) expose both the MCP server and API routes.\
+The [Kong API gateway routes](apigateway/kong.yml) expose both the MCP server and API endpoints.\
-When the MCP client calls the MCP server the phantom token plugin introspects opaque access tokens.\
 The MCP server receives a scoped JWT access token with a payload similar to the following.\
-The MCP server forwards a JWT access token to upstream APIs.
+The MCP server forwards this JWT access token to upstream APIs.

 ```json
 {